psmsmets/school-bell/RPi-setup-guide.rst

 .. __: https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/

 Use the configuration tool to

-1. enable ssh on boot
+* enable ssh on boot
-2. connect to your wireless network
+* connect to your wireless network

-You can change the default username and password here as well.
+* set the username and password

 Connect